Lombardy: Government

+Politics

-From 1945 to the early 1990s, the moderate Christian Democrats maintained a large majority of the popular support and the control of the most important cities and provinces from the end of the Second World War.
+From 1945 to the early 1990s, the moderate Christian Democrats maintained a large majority of the popular support and control of the most important cities and provinces from the end of the Second World War.
 The opposition Italian Communist Party was a considerable presence only in southern Lombardy and in the working-class districts of Milan; their base, however, was increasingly eroded by the rival centrist Italian Socialist Party until the Mani Pulite corruption scandal, which spread from Milan to the whole of Italy, almost completely erased the old political class.

-This, together with general disaffection for the central government, led to the sudden growth of the secessionist Northern League, which was particularly strong in the mountain and rural areas.
-Since 2002, Lombardy remained strongly conservative, overwhelmingly voting for Silvio Berlusconi in six general elections.
+This, together with general disaffection for the central government, led to the sudden growth of the secessionist Northern League.
+Since 2002, Lombardy has remained strongly conservative in six general elections.
 The regional capital Milan elected progressive Giuliano Pisapia at the 2011 municipal elections and the 2013 regional elections saw a narrow victory for the centre-right coalition.

-On 22 October 2017 a non-binding autonomy referendum took place in Lombardy.
+On 22 October 2017, a non-binding autonomy referendum took place in Lombardy.
 The turnout was 38.3%, of which 95.3% voted in favour.
-In 2018, the Lombardy regional government was still under negotiation with Rome for the devolution of some powers.

 Administrative divisions

-The region of Lombardy is divided in 11 administrative provinces, 1 metropolitan city and 1,530 communes.